TestingContributor/gtk3-tutorial/accellabel.rst

   gtk_accel_label_set_accel(GTK_ACCEL_LABEL(accellabel), key, modifier);

 The *key* defines the key value such as the letter or number to be used as the accelerator.
-The *modifier* defines the activating key such as :kbd:`Control` or :kdb:`Shift`.
+The *modifier* defines the activating key such as :kbd:`Control` or :kbd:`Shift`.

 =======
 Example